Answering the question – Is it possible to make dismissal more human?

 All the Conversations After the Final Conversation – A few days later the Supervisor resigned to go to his new job.
 The team got together and had a few drinks after work, and everyone joined in.
 There were no goofy speeches, no strange comments about the dismissal, just good positive conversations about the new job, and thanks for being part of the team over the five months.
 The Owner didn’t share the tougher conversations with anyone else.
 There was no need.
 As grownups, everyone understood and was pleased there was a good outcome.

 And that’s how human dismissal goes.
 If you’ve given feedback and been fair, every so often someone will be angry, but mostly they’re embarrassed and just want to move forward to a different job.
-Sometimes your most important role is simply to help them find a good alternative.

-At the Supermarket – the owner told us that there was one line in our coaching that really helped him.
+t the Supermarket – the owner told us that there was one line in our coaching that really helped him.
 We have an expression – “Always remember, you’ll see them at the Supermarket”.
 We coach people to remember that you’re not voting someone off the island.
 They’re just leaving your business, and you will see them at Coles or Woolies next week.

 And that’s the truth.
 Every person deserves respect, and almost everyone wants a job, even if they’re losing their current one.
 Your job and your business is not the only good place someone can work.

 Funnily enough, in this case, the owner not only sees them at the Supermarket, they see them every fortnight when they make deliveries to their vineyard.

 Honesty, and treating someone as you’d like to be treated, is a good place to start.
 In fact, it’s the only place.

 Dismissing someone from their job should never be easy, but nor should it be torturous and mean.
 Sometimes, it is just what it is, and everyone needs to get behind helping someone find a better place to be.